Understanding why cancers grow in some tissues and not in others

 The team – made up of researchers in the USA and the Netherlands – are going to look at our cells’ DNA to identify which genes control whether cells divide or not.
 By looking at the DNA in different locations in the body, this screen will allow the team to look at whether certain genes are only active in specific tissues.
 This will provide vital information on known cancer drivers, as well as allowing the team to identify new potential drivers of cancer.
 Alongside this, the researchers will be assessing how well different cancer drugs work in different types of cancer, and if this can be linked to the activity of cancer drivers.

-If successful, this map of ‘tissue specificity’ will give us a complete overview of which cancer drivers play a role in the different tissues throughout the body.
+If successful, the SPECIFICANCER team's map of ‘tissue specificity’ will give us a complete overview of which cancer drivers play a role in the different tissues throughout the body.
 This understanding could transform the way doctors treat cancer, as they will be able to select which drugs are more likely to work based on exactly how and where the cancer originated.

 The genomics revolution has offered unprecedented insight in to the pathways that are dysregulated in cancer.
 A recurrent observation from these studies is that certain mutations are frequently associated with malignancies in specific tissues but are virtually absent from others.